JAlcocerT/JAlcocerT/content/blog/tinkering_travel_setup.md

 * https://www.numbeo.com/cost-of-living/in/Warsaw
 * https://www.numbeo.com/cost-of-living/in/Amsterdam

-> At the time of writing, these are separeted by x1.4 without rent
+> At the time of writing, these are separeted by x1.4 without rent (and ~x2 with rent)

-If you are planning a trip and want to make a guess on the costs, its worth to have a look!
+If you are [planning a trip](https://github.com/JAlcocerT/Py_Trip_Planner/tree/main) and want to make a guess on the costs, its worth to have a look!

+> > Wouldnt it be great to have an app that combines all of that? :)

 ---